EMS West and Western Regional EMS Inc 1002 Church Hill Road Pittsburgh, PA 15205 412/242-7322

 The expanded exhibition area is open to conference attendees and the general public at no additional cost.

-Registration for EMS Update 2017 begins around January 15, 2017.
+Registration for EMS Update 2018 begins in January 2018.
 Sorry, but we cannot hold any spaces.

 All classes are filled in the order in which paid registrations are received.